 Rationale

-Homework is a fundamental part of the learning process.
-It solidifies the content taught in class and teaches students the ability to work independently and manage their time effectively.
-It is essential to ensure that students are not overloaded so please be mindful of the work which you are setting.
+Homework is an essential part of the learning process.
+It consolidates the content taught in class and teaches students the ability to work independently and manage their time effectively.
+It is essential to ensure that students are not overloaded, however, the habit of regular learning at home and working on tasks assigned should be developed.

 Types of Homework